Uzair-Majeed/Fitness_Tracking_System_cpp/README.md

   - has access to user-related functionality.
   - can select their trainers.

--Social Media And Posting
+- Social Media And Posting
--Group Chats
+- Group Chats
--Progress Analysis (Graphical)
+- Progress Analysis (Graphical)
--Signup/Registration through Binary File Reading
+- Signup/Registration through Binary File Reading

 ## Installation
 - A C++ compiler since the program is console based.